Alvaria handles contact center management well, but it can feel heavy, rigid, and overpriced, especially for growing teams.

 The platform includes real-time agent assist, call transcription, and speech analytics, which support QA and coaching without needing extra tools.
 These features are often premium in other platforms but come bundled here at a more accessible price.

-For teams that want to go further with workforce engagement and performance optimization, integrating Calabrio ONE can add significant value.
-While 8×8 provides built-in QA and analytics, Calabrio enhances the experience with automated evaluations, self-scheduling tools, and customizable coaching workflows.
+For teams that want to go further with workforce engagement and performance optimization, integrating Verint can add significant value.
+While 8×8 provides built-in QA and analytics, Verint WFM enhances the experience with accurate omnichannel planning and forecasting, more flexible scheduling options, and powerful workflow automation.
 This allows contact centers to scale more effectively, reduce manual processes, and create a more empowered and agile agent experience; all while keeping their existing 8×8 infrastructure in place.

 Virtual agents help deflect routine queries, improving efficiency.
 However, some advanced AI functions require vendor upgrades or third-party tools for full functionality.
 The analytics dashboard is customizable, letting users set alerts and track live performance trends.
 These tools help managers respond quickly to issues.